 The Urologic Trauma and Reconstruction Fellowship is a one year clinical position, designed to provide expertise in adult reconstructive urology at Washington University at Barnes-Jewish Hospital.
-Common conditions encountered include: urethral stricture disease, hypospadias, rectourethral fistula, buried penis, Peyronie’s disease, genital lymphedema, male incontinence, erectile dysfunction, ureteral strictures, transitional urology/urologic congenitalism, neurogenic bladder, benign urinary diversion.
+Common conditions encountered include: urethral stricture disease, male incontinence, erectile dysfunction, Peyronie’s disease, ureteral strictures, hypospadias, rectourethral fistula, buried penis, transitional urology/urologic congenitalism, transgender surgery, neurogenic bladder, infertility and female urology.

 Goals and Objectives for Training

-This fellowship provides robust exposure to complex male reconstructive urologic surgery.
-The fellow will attain graduated responsibility in the operating room throughout the year, with the goal of obtaining expertise in the management of adult male reconstructive surgery.
+This fellowship provides robust exposure to complex male reconstructive urologic surgery with flexibility for training in infertility, congenitalism/transgender care, and female urology depending on interest.
+The fellow will attain graduated responsibility in the operating room throughout the year.
 Additionally, clinical research, surgical education and mentoring are emphasized.

-The fellow needs to obtain a Missouri medical license and will function as a clinical instructor with hospital staff privileges.
-The fellow will supervise an independent resident clinic in a rotation with other fellows.
-The fellow will be part of the attending call pool.
+The fellow needs to obtain a Missouri medical license and will function as a clinical instructor with hospital staff privileges and will be part of the attending call pool.

-The fellow will have the opportunity to participate in clinical research through Washington University’s reconstruction databases.
+The fellow will have the opportunity to participate in clinical research.
+Washington University Urology has a research coordinator, a statistician, a data extractor and multiple reconstruction databases to support research.
 The fellow will be expected to submit at least 2 abstracts to a regional or national meeting, and to submit at least one manuscript for peer-reviewed publication.
 Support is provided for travel to the annual meeting of the American Urological Association.

-The fellow will supervise residents in the operating room and are expected to participate in weekly departmental conferences.
+The fellow will supervise residents in the operating room and is expected to participate in weekly departmental conferences.

 Kushan Radadia, MD – Private Practice, Atlanta, GA